-We have implemented a business continuity plan with the goal of preserving and recovering the critical and important business functions of Ariel, Ariel Distributors, Ariel Investment Trust and Ariel Holdings in the event of a significant business disruption including, but not limited to, disasters that affects Ariel offices, equipment or system failures, or unexpected loss of service providers or key personnel.
+We have implemented a business continuity plan with the goal of preserving and recovering the critical and important business functions of the Ariel Entities in the event of a significant business disruption including, but not limited to, disasters that affects Ariel offices, equipment or system failures, or unexpected loss of service providers or key personnel.
 Critical business functions include employee communication with each other and with clients; managing and trading client investment portfolios; performing investment research and analysis; accessing key network-based systems and files; and regulatory reporting.
 Depending on the nature and severity of the business disruption, we will work to make our critical and internet-based business applications available within the first four (4) hours following a business disruption.